We’re moving on up and over a few states to the country road, rolling hills and mountains of East Tennessee for the Southern Dinner Table Part 2.

 Size and space, or lack thereof.

-The kitchens in the homes of my Tennessee family members were small spaces of utilitarian works.
+Kitchens in the homes of my Tennessee family members were small spaces of utilitarian works.

 Grits and biscuits may be a Southern thing, but lack of space is a universal thing.